BorisTheBrave/DeBroglie/docs/articles/index.md

 Either way, it should create a new image called `generated-sewers.png`.

-Read about the [JSON file format](config_files.md) for details of what you can do with the JSON file.
+Read about the [JSON file format](config_files.md) for details of what you can do with the JSON file, or browse the <a href="https://github.com/BorisTheBrave/DeBroglie/tree/master/samples">samples</a> for inspiration.